 In this unit learners will plan, produce and evaluate their own floristry craft work.
-Learners will prepare the tools, materials and equipment required to produce their craft item whilst maintaining a safe working environment.
+Learners will prepare the tools, materials and equipment required to produce their craft piece whilst maintaining a safe working environment.
 Learners will have the opportunity to display their finished piece in an appropriate way or setting for others to see.
 Learners will also evaluate the whole creative process and record any issues/challenges they faced and any areas for improvement.

-Guided learning hours: 20 Credit value: 3 Level: 2 This unit is mandatory for the Floristry pathway
+This unit is mandatory for the Floristry pathway